rafalbachorz/TRS-omix/README.md

 > [!IMPORTANT]
 > 1. **Activate Environment**: Use `conda activate TRS`. **All further operations should be performed in this environment**.

+> 2. **Use -h with various scripts to see which arguments are optional and which are required for execution as well as descriptions of arugments**

 ## ToDo's: